RADAR-base/RADAR-RestApi/README.md

 - edit the `radar.yml` config file and then copy it your config folder.
 Paths checked to find the config file are
   - `/usr/share/tomcat8/conf/`
   - `/usr/local/tomcat/conf/radar/`
-  - edit the `mp_info.yml` config file for Management Portal Configuration and then copy it your config folder.
-Paths checked to find the config file are
-  - `/usr/share/tomcat8/conf/`
-  - `/usr/local/tomcat/conf/radar/`
 - run `./gradlew build`
 - Copy the radar.war located at `build/libs/` in `/usr/local/tomcat/webapp/`